Ramiro Enrique

 Ramiro Enrique Paz (born 4 May 2001) is an Argentine professional footballer who plays as a forward for Saudi Pro League club Al-Kholood.

+Enrique began his professional career with Banfield, whom he graduated from the youth ranks of.
+Prior to making his professional debut, Enrique was called up to the Argentina U18 squad.
+After three seasons with Banfield, Enrique transferred to Major League Soccer franchise Orlando City.
+In the 2024 season, Enrique scored across six consecutive matches in all competitions, a team record.
+Partway through the following season, Enrique transferred to Saudi Pro League club Al-Kholood.

 Club career

 Enrique progressed through the youth ranks of River Plate.

 Banfield

 On 25 July 2019, he signed a three-year contract with Banfield.
 He was promoted to the club's senior squad under manager Javier Sanguinetti at the beginning of 2021, having only previously been called up to train with them and featuring in a friendly in October 2020 against Talleres.
 On 12 February 2021, he made his senior professional debut, entering as a 73rd-minute substitute for Luciano Pons in a 2–0 victory over Racing Club in the 2021 Copa de la Liga Profesional group stage.
 He scored his first senior goal in the same competition, the equalizer of a 2–2 draw with Estudiantes de La Plata on 5 April 2021.

 Orlando City

 2023

 On 26 January 2023, Enrique signed for Orlando City of Major League Soccer on a three-year contract with two additional club option years.
 He was rostered under the MLS U22 initiative.
 He made his debut for the club on 26 February 2023, replacing Ercan Kara in the 63rd minute of a 1–0 win over the New York Red Bulls.
 Enrique scored his first goal for the club in a 2–0 victory over the Colorado Rapids on 10 June.
 On 18 September, Enrique was named Player of the Matchday for scoring his first brace of his career and providing an assist in a 4–3 comeback victory against Columbus Crew two days earlier.